skylight-hq/skylight.digital/pages/toolkits/service_design_framework/methods/alignment_kickoff_workshop.md

 For internal workshops, include all team members.
 For external workshops, include all team members, stakeholders, and any third-party subcontractors.

 ## Timeframe
-Plan to schedule 1–3 hours for each session, as early as possible
+Plan to schedule 1–3 hours for each session, as early as possible.
 </div>

 Kickoff workshops and alignment artifacts are structured to align project groups and stakeholders around the process, goals, and vision of a project.
 Help the project go smoothly by kicking it off with a team charter for the internal group and performing a longer session with partners and stakeholders.
 Organize these as early as possible, as soon as the full team is assembled.